 I admit this was my main reason for visiting this Hawaii national park.
-I’m a geek for cultural things and this looked way too cool to pass up.
+I’m a geek for cultural things and historic places, and this looked way too cool to pass up.

 This is open for people to walk through and explore.
 It’s pretty interesting to take a look at how the structure was built and attached together.
 Plus, it makes a cute Instagram spot on the Big Island.